atishayjain2003/CC2.0.1/README.md

 What needs to be done?
 1. Create database for different substages such that patient data lies in databases of substages
 2. Make sure transition of patient can be verified

+New changes ?
+1. Suppose we have a patient data , according to json structure it should now be moved to Follow UP stage in cohort A.
+2. Routing for that is fixed.
+The patient is getting saved in Follow UP stage.
+3. We now need to define it for every other bucket and it will be done